andersnorlin/BuildingAI/README.md

 	•	Inspiration from existing pet recognition apps and animal welfare data platforms.
 	•	Data sourced from open datasets available from animal shelters and pet research institutes.
 For example: Sleeping Cat on Her Back by Umberto Salvagnin / CC BY 2.0

-This version incorporates your idea into the structure of the markdown template for the final project.